 BY TAYLOR BENNETT, POLICY COORDINATOR, THE HUB

-As we come down to the wire for the 2019 session, citizens in the gallery and at home will have noticed that there are a few things that function a little differently during floor sessions.
+As the legislative session comes down to the wire, citizens in the gallery and at home will notice that there are a few things that function a little bit differently during floor sessions.

 In order for a bill to be passed out of either the House of Delegates or the Senate, legislative rules dictate it must be read three times on three consecutive days before it’s put to a vote- mostly.

 As time gets tight, legislators can vote to bend these rules to allow themselves to review as many bills as possible.
 In order to do this kind of rule bending, a Delegate or Senator must make a motion to bend the rules in the way they want to.
 Once a motion is made, a majority of the members must vote to uphold the motion before it can go into effect.

 Here are a few of the ways that this has impacted this week’s proceedings:

 Legislators may move to postpone action on a bill for one day at a time.
 One reason to do this might be to pause the bill while a Legislator finalizes an amendment that they would like to propose.

 - Advancing bills to third reading with the right to amend